 Your local Area Agency on Aging can be an excellent resource for caregiver programs, no matter what age you are.
 You can call them ask them for information on caregiver programs in your area, and you can often apply directly through them.

 ADAPT is a national grassroots community group that organizes disability rights activists.
 They also have several Facebook groups.
 Many ADAPT members are in medicaid waiver and caregiver programs and they work to protect and expand these programs.

 If you are already in a nursing home and want to be out of it, please look into the home care medicaid waiver programs listed above.
 There may be programs available to help you transition back into the community and get care in your home.
+Also, request to talk to the Longterm Care Ombudsman for your nursing home to help explore your options.
 You can learn more about keeping people out of institutions from the advocacy group ADAPT.

 🌹 Special Caregiver Benefits

 If you have a formal paid caregiver, or an informal friend who helps you, here’s a few things that you may not know that may really help you out: Read this if you have a Live-In Caregiver and read this if you have a caregiver funded through a Medicaid Waiver program (may also be called IHSS or Home and Community Care)